 \section{Preliminaries on weak bialgebras}

 In this section, we begin by providing the algebraic set-up material for working over a field in Section~\ref{sec:field}.
 We then define and recall properties of weak bialgebras and of weak Hopf algebras in Section~\ref{sec:term}.
-Next, we define (co)modules over weak bialgebras in Section~\ref{sec:modules}.
-We end by providing examples of weak bialgebras in Section~\ref{sec:ex-wba}.
+We end by defining (co)modules over weak bialgebras in Section~\ref{sec:modules}.